 Why?
 My guess is that the two are both difficult to understand in terms of measuring results.
 Both are powerful ways to generate new business, build influence and showcase your expertise, but without a little know-how and a lot of consistent effort, you may not see the results that so many marketing gurus promise.

-So, in an effort to explain these to concepts more concretely, let’s start at the beginning:
+To explain concepts more concretely, let’s start at the beginning:

 Thought leadership, as we’ve previously talked about, can significantly increase your influence among a targeted audience.
 Content marketing is the way you make that happen.

 “Content marketing is any marketing that involves the creation and sharing of media and publishing content in order to acquire and retain customers,” according to Wikipedia.